fnss/fnss/core/README.md

     $ make test

 ## Requirements
-To run the core library of FNSS you need to have [Python](http://www.python.org/) (version 2.6 or later, 2.7 or later recommended).
+To run the core library of FNSS you need to have [Python](http://www.python.org/) (version 2.7, 3.4 or later).
 In addition you also need the following Python packages.

  * [numpy](http://www.numpy.org/) (version 1.4 or later)